wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    4. Determine likelihood.
    5. Identify impact.
    6. Determine risk as a combination of likelihood and impact.
    <br /><br />

+   * A threat is potential danger
+   * A threat agent is an individual or group that can manifest a threat.
+   * A threat event is a specific instance of a threat
+   * A vulnerability is a weakness
+   * An exploit is when a threat agent successfully takes advantage of a vulnerability
+   * Impact is the magniture of harm caused by a threat source
+   * Likelihood (of occurence) is a weighted factor that a given threat agent is capable of exploiting a given vulnerability
+   * Level of risk before treatment is the inherent risk
+   <br /><br />

 SP 800-34